barlu3/EXP-research/README.md

 [docs/EXP-SIN-LIMB-RESULTS.md](docs/EXP-SIN-LIMB-RESULTS.md) for the frontier.
 [docs/BENCHMARKING.md](docs/BENCHMARKING.md) covers how the throughput numbers are measured, and what they can and cannot show.
+[docs/MILP-GEN.md](docs/MILP-GEN.md) explains how `log-research/` answers the prior question --- whether such a table can exist at all --- by casting it as a mixed-integer program.

 ## Cross-evaluation (exp / sin / log)